Palawan resorts and dives

 A Palawan resort guide for the intrepid from top-end luxury and child-friendly family resorts to Palawan dives and footprints in white sand.

-updated by Charley Lanyon with additional reporting by Bruce Curran
+updated by Jane McLean with original reporting by Bruce Curran

 FLYING TO PALAWAN is a weighty decision.
 Your baggage gets weighed.
 Your camera gets weighed.
 You get weighed, in front of everybody, as people gasp and politely look the other way.
 Those extra calories can mean the difference between flying to Palawan and rowing.
 Miscalculate and your baggage will be on the next flight.
 Why?
 Because small propeller planes operate on the basic laws of physics – thrust, drag, weight and lift.
 If your weight is going to drag the craft down – always a bad idea in shark-infested waters – you will be lifted up and thrust out speedily.